-From moving home and relationship break-ups to changes in the family or bereavement, there are many reasons why owners have to make the difficult decision to rehome their cat.
-While some situations are unavoidable, there are circumstances where you may be able to keep your cat.
+From moving home and relationship break-ups to changes in the family or bereavement, there are many reasons why you might have to make the difficult decision to rehome your cat to another owner.